Easy Biscuits

 DRY INGREDIENTS.
 In a large bowl, mix the baking powder, baking soda, and flour.

 BUTTER.
 Use a pastry cutter (or a couple of forks) to cut the butter into the flour mixture.
-Mix it all together until it forms course crumbs (pieces about the size of a pea).
+Mix it all together until it forms coarse crumbs (pieces about the size of a pea).

 WET INGREDIENTS.
 Make a well in the center of the mixture and pour in the buttermilk.
 Stir with a wooden spoon until dough begins to come together.
 Press dough together, but use your hands as little as possible, since it will warm up the butter in the dough.